Ashwain1502/CV-Mini-Project-Readme-File/README.md

 # Dataset: MSVD (Microsoft Video Description Dataset)
 The MSVD dataset is used for training and evaluation.
 It contains short YouTube videos with associated human-written captions.
 For this project:

-Video links from the MSVD dataset were used to download the videos.
+Video Links from the MSVD dataset were used to download the videos.
-The downloaded videos were processed to extract frames, which were used for training and evaluation.
+Dataset Link: Click Here(https://www.kaggle.com/datasets/vtrnanh/msvd-dataset-corpus) The downloaded videos were processed to extract frames, which were used for training and evaluation.

 # Implementation Details